-SSL Installing Intermediate Certificates
+SSL/TLS Installing Intermediate Certificates

 An intermediate certificate is a subordinate certificate issued by a trusted root specifically to issue end-entity certificates.
 The result is a certificate chain that begins at the trusted root CA, through the intermediate CA (or CAs) and ending with the SSL certificate issued to you.
 Such certificates are called chained root certificates.
 The InCommon trust chain is described here.